vuejs/vue-cli/docs/dev-guide/plugin-dev.md

         name: `color`,
         type: 'input',
         message: 'Define the color for greeting message',
-        default: 'white'
+        value: 'white'
       }
     ]
   })
 })
 ```

-In the example above we specified the input prompt with the default value of 'white'.
+In the example above we specified the input prompt with the value of 'white'.
 This is how our configuration screen will look with all the settings provided above:

 ![UI Config Start](/ui-config-start.png)